hamzehkhazaei/EECS2011-Project-StarterKit/FAQ.md

 The limit (10s, 256MB) is imposed on your program.
 Your code will be interrupted and marked as 0 if it goes beyond the limit.
 The 10s limit has nothing to do with the total execution time of the application workflow.

 ## There are a few functions within my Graph class that throw exceptions.
 Am I allowed to add a throws clause to the method signature in the Solution class?
 You can add throws clauses to the method declaration in the Solution class.
-Please note that exception handling may impact the performance of your program.
+Please note that exception handling may impact the performance of your program if not implemented properly.